 No person shall cause, suffer, allow or permit the unnecessary operation of the engine of a motor vehicle while said vehicle is stopped for a foreseeable period of time in excess of five minutes.

-In Boston, the Air Pollution Control Commission (APCC) has responsibility for enforcing this law.
+In Boston, the Air Pollution Control Commission enforces this law.
 Violators are liable for $100 tickets per offense.

 Leaving your engine running while your car is stopped is a bad idea for several reasons: